Jewellery and Object

 Jewellery and Object explores concepts and techniques fundamental to the making of human-scale works.
 Building on formal metalsmithing skills, broad experimentation is encouraged, with the aim of developing a rich and individual visual language.

-First year is a mixture of interdisciplinary and studio-specific units of study.
-From second year on students undertake a 12-credit point jewellery and object studio major each semester.
-The major study is combined with a 3-credit point elective to enable you to further tailor your study to desired outcomes.
-You are also required to complete 3-credit point studio theory in object art and design and a 6-credit point theoretical enquiry unit each semester.
+First year is a mixture of interdisciplinary subjects that develop your theoretical and critical awareness of contemporary art practice.
+From second year on you undertake a 12-credit point jewellery and object major unit of study each semester.
+The major study is combined with a 6-credit point elective to enable you to further tailor your study to desired outcomes.
+You are also required to complete a 6-credit point critical studies unit each semester.

 Further study for major